neyfrota/omyc/README.md

 ![Alt text](docs/omyc.gif)

-The goal is selfhost a file storage for a small group (5 to 10 users),  because you know, cloud is other people computer.
+Because you know.
+There is no cloud.
+Cloud is other people computer.

-In my case, I use as a easy backup storage for my family.
+The goal is selfhost a file storage for a small group (5 to 10 users).
+In my case, I running family backup service.

 * Keep it simple and stupid (if you need more, go nextcloud)
 * Web access (can manage, preview, upload and download)